zlatanned/leetcode-solutions/1. Two Sum/README.md

+# 1. Two Sum

-Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+**Given an array of integers, return indices of the two numbers such that they add up to a specific target.**

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+*You may assume that each input would have exactly one solution, and you may not use the same element twice.*

-Example:
+## Example:

     Given nums = [2, 7, 11, 15], target = 9,